ghub-c/AerialClassifier/README.md

-# ImageClassifier
+#  AerialClassifier

-Implementation of CNN using Tensorflow for a ImageClassifier
+Implementation of CNN using Keras for a ImageClassifier

 ## How does it work?